DataDog/hiring-engineers/answers.md

 I spun up a new Amazon Linux EC2 instance in AWS as my Datadog host for this exercise.
 I then installed the Datadog agent

-DD_API_KEY=2e86941d4e6dacc36d7adfee0dfcb274 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
+DD_API_KEY=xxxxxx bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"

+(actual API key removed from command)

 The agent started and reported back to the Datadog UI